KCandy24/CCINFOM-S14-Group-1/entity_relationship_diagram.md

         numeric established_date
     }

-    users one or many to one or many views : "create" views zero or many to one or many anime : "for" users one or many to one or many ratings : "create" ratings zero or many to one or many anime : "for" studios one to one or many anime : "worked on"
+    users one to zero or many views : "create" views zero or many to one anime : "for" users one to zero or many ratings : "create" ratings zero or many to one anime : "for" studios one or many to one or many anime : "worked on"
 ```
 > Note: SQL queries written below are really rough drafts